click here to reach out

 WHY DO I SHOOT FILM?

-Film is truly the most magical and truthful way to tell your story & I feel so honored your considering this medium for your story.
+Film is truly the most magical and truthful way to tell your story & I feel so honored your considering this medium for yours.

 I've always appreciated the nostalgia & slowness that comes with along with film.